Nyarkier/Paghihintay/README.md

-# 2 Years, 24 Months, 104 Weeks, and 2 Days - 730 Days of Waiting
+# 2 Years, 24 Months, 104 Weeks, and 2 Days - 730 Days of of moving on

-## A Rant by Kurt Valerio to Kristine Co - My Bebu
+## A Journey of mine

 ## This is my way of catching you up with my life from the first few weeks to the last day.